Discrimination Under Virginia Law

 How can Employment Discrimination be Proven in Virginia?

-This can be shown if the employer has a history of mistreating people of the same status, or if individuals testify regarding the employer's specific statements that a reasonable person would conclude are biased.
+This can be shown if the employer has a history of mistreating people of the same status, or if individuals testify regarding the employer's particular statements that a reasonable person would conclude are biased.
 Furthermore, employers may be held liable for firing someone or retaliating against them because they brought a discrimination lawsuit.

 The procedure for pursuing an employment discrimination claim is complicated, since it involves filing a claim with specific agencies.
-A Richmond, Virginia lawyer can help you file in a timely manner, and while your case is pending, they can assist you in pursuing any available remedies.
+A Richmond, Virginia lawyer can help you file in a timely manner, and while your case is pending, they can help you in pursuing any available remedies.